pimoroni/pantilt-hat/README.md

 #Pan-Tilt HAT

-Pan Tilt HAT is a two-channel servo driver designed to control a tiny servo-powered Pan/Tilt assembly.
+Pan-Tilt HAT is a two-channel servo driver designed to control a tiny servo-powered Pan/Tilt assembly.
 It also controls either PWM-dimmed lights or WS2812 pixels; up to 24 RGB or 18 RGBW.

 ##Installation